playfulprogramming/playfulprogramming/content/crutchcorn/posts/orama-search/index.md

 }
 ---

+> As part of our partnership with Orama, this blog post was sponsored and financially compensated for by Orama.
+This doesn't invalidate our learnings from this post, but if you'd like to read more, you can [check our disclosure of our partnership with Orama to learn more.](#)

 On [October 20th, 2023 we launched a major redesign](https://github.com/playfulprogramming/playfulprogramming/pull/497).
 Not only did this redesign massively facelift all of the pages we had built previously:

 ![TODO: Write](./uu_homepage_before.png)